GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 The optional parameters are:
 1. ***INSTANCE_COUNT***.
 This defines the VM instance count.
 The default value is 1 if not set.
-2. ***GPU_COUNT***.
+1. ***GPU_COUNT***.
 This defines the GPU count per VM.
 The default value is 2 if not set.
-3. ***VM_TYPE***.
+1. ***VM_TYPE***.
 This defines the VM type.
 The default value is a2-highgpu-2g if not set.
-4. ***ACCELERATOR_TYPE***.
+1. ***ACCELERATOR_TYPE***.
 This defines the Accelerator type.
 The default value is nvidia-tesla-a100 if not set.
-5. ***IMAGE_FAMILY_NAME***.
+1. ***IMAGE_FAMILY_NAME***.
 This defines the image family name for the VM.
 The default value is pytorch-1-12-gpu-debian-10 if not set.
 We support images only from ml-images project.
-6. ***IMAGE_NAME***.
+1. ***IMAGE_NAME***.
 This defines the image name for the VM.
 The default value is c2-deeplearning-pytorch-1-12-cu113-v20221107-debian-10 if not set.
 We support images only from ml-images project.
-7. ***DISK_SIZE_GB***.
+1. ***DISK_SIZE_GB***.
 This defines the disk size in GB for the VMs.
 The default value is 2000 GB(2 TB) if not specified.
-8. ***DISK_TYPE***.
+1. ***DISK_TYPE***.
 This defines the disk type to use for VM creation.
 The default value is pd-ssd if not defined.
-9. ***TERRAFORM_GCS_PATH***.
+1. ***TERRAFORM_GCS_PATH***.
 Google cloud storage bucket path to use for state management and copying scripts.
 If not provided then a default GCS bucket is created in the project.
 The name of the bucket is ‘aiinfra-terraform-<PROJECT_ID>’.
 For each deployment a separate folder is created under this GCS bucket in the name ‘<NAME_PREFIX-deployment>’.
 Ex: gs://test-bucket/deployment
-10. ***VM_LOCALFILE_DEST_PATH***.
+1. ***VM_LOCALFILE_DEST_PATH***.
 This defines the destination directory path in the VM for file copy.
 If any local directory is mounted at "/usr/aiinfra/copy" in the docker container then all the files in that directory are copied to the VM_LOCALFILE_DEST_PATH in the VM.
 If not specified the default value is '/usr/aiinfra/copy'.
-11. ***METADATA***.
+1. ***METADATA***.
 This defines optional metadata to be set for the VM.
 Ex: { key1 = "val", key2 = "val2"}
-12. ***LABELS***.
+1. ***LABELS***.
 This defines key value pairs to set as labels when the VMs are created.
 Ex: { key1 = "val", key2 = "val2"}
-13. ***STARTUP_COMMAND***.
+1. ***STARTUP_COMMAND***.
 This defines the startup command to run when the VM starts up.
 Ex: python /usr/cp/train.py
-14. ***ORCHESTRATOR_TYPE***.
+1. ***ORCHESTRATOR_TYPE***.
 This defines the Orchestrator type to be set up on the VMs.
 The currently supported orchestrator types are
     -  __ray__: A Ray cluster is created using the MIG instances.
     -  __gke__: A private GKE cluster is created with private node pool following the recommendations from the GKE team.
-15. ***GKE_NODE_POOL_COUNT***: The number of homogeneous node pools for GKE cluster.
+1. ***GKE_NODE_POOL_COUNT***: The number of homogeneous node pools for GKE cluster.
 Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
-16. ***GKE_NODE_COUNT_PER_NODE_POOL***: The desired node count per node pool for GKE cluster.
+1. ***GKE_NODE_COUNT_PER_NODE_POOL***: The desired node count per node pool for GKE cluster.
 Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
+1. ***GKE_IP_CIDR_BLOCK_17***: A /17 CIDR IP range reserved for Metastore infrastructure.
+GKE pods, services, master subnet ranges are derived from it.
+Please make sure that the CIDR block is available otherwise the GKE cluster creation will fail.
+Only applicable when `ORCHESTRATOR_TYPE` is `gke`.
+Ex: 10.12.0.0/17
-17. ***CUSTOM_NODE_POOL***: The custom node pool description for GKE.
+1. ***CUSTOM_NODE_POOL***: The custom node pool description for GKE.
 The structure of the custom node pool is list of node pool objects.
 The node pool object is
     ```
     name                    = string
     node_count              = number